febuiles/tumble/README.markdown

 You can also customize the format of the post by modifying the `tumble-format` variable.
 Tumble uses Markdown as default for posting.

-Tumble uses HTTP when posting.
-This is certainly less secure than using HTTPS, but it's faster and the Tumblr API behaves in a weird way with HTTPS.
-If you want to use HTTPS you can change the `tumble-api-url` variable.
-It's `http://www.tumblr.com/api/write` by default, just change the `http` part to `https`.

 License
 -------